victoriastruk/100-days-of-javascript/Day #06 - Login Page/README.md

 # Day #6

 ### Login Page
- Login pages and forms built using CSS.
+ Login page and forms built using CSS.

 # Screenshot
 Here is project screenshot :